Symptoms and causes of arrhythmia

 - ATP;

-With an attack of sinus-type arrhythmia or paroxysmal arrhythmia, the patient's condition can be stabilized using reflex action.
-But before carrying out such events, you need to be sure that the patient has exactly these types of arrhythmias, that is, they must be identified by a competent specialist:
+During an attack of sinus-type arrhythmia or paroxysmal arrhythmia, the patient’s condition can be stabilized using reflex action.
+But before carrying out such measures, you need to be sure that the patient has exactly these types of arrhythmia, that is, they must be identified by a competent specialist:

 - pressing on the eyeballs;